 And comes across equally cheap and vindictive.

-Rand seems volatile and vindictive.
+Rand seems volatile and dark-triad narcissistic.

 However, the author should have soared higher after a certain point.